 Whether chasing bonefish in extremely shallow water or you are running through the endless flats after a 100cm Giant Trevally that’s chasing baitfish, Christmas Island offers all the fishing you will need.

 Christmas Island has one of the world’s largest coral atolls, making for a fantastic flats fishing experience.
-No backcountry fishing here!
+So don’t bother bringing your backcountry fly fishing gear because, there is no backcountry fishing here!

 How to get to Christmas Island